When will the FMCSA's new entry-level driver training (ELDT) requirements go into effect?

 - Applying for his or her first commercial driver's license (CDL);

-- Upgrading his or her current CDL (from Class B to Class A)
+- Upgrading his or her current CDL (from Class B to Class A); or

-This rule does not apply to individuals who had a valid and current CDL and the appropriate endorsement(s) before February 7, 2020.
+The rule does not apply to individuals who held a valid and current CDL and the appropriate endorsement(s) before February 7, 2022.

 How does the new ELDT rule work with the current/old rule?
 What are the motor carrier’s responsibilities?

-The old and new ELDT rules are two are separate and different requirements, and should be addressed separately.
+The old and new ELDT rules are two different requirements and should be addressed separately.

-First, the current/old ELDT rule applies to drivers with less than one year of experience operating a CMV requiring a CDL in interstate commerce.
+First, the current/old ELDT rule applies to drivers with less than one year of experience operating a commercial motor vehicle requiring a CDL in interstate commerce.
 It is the motor carrier’s responsibility to ensure that compliance is happening, and that proper documentation is on file for each driver.
-As of February 7, 2020, this rule will “sunset.”
+As of February 7, 2022, this rule will “sunset.”
 Carriers will no longer need to comply.
-Anyone who was subject to this rule prior to February 7, 2020, should have a copy of the training certificate in his or her DQ file.
+Anyone who was subject to this rule prior to February 7, 2022, should have a copy of the training certificate in his or her DQ file.

 The required training includes both theory and behind-the-wheel instruction.

-The instruction must be provided by an entity listed on a Training Provider Registry (TPR).
-The TPR is administered by the Federal Motor Carrier Safety Administration (FMCSA).
+The instruction must be provided by an entity listed on FMCSA’s Training Provider Registry (TPR).

 What are the specifics when it comes to theory instruction?
 Is there a certain amount of time mandated?
 Are there specific topics that must be addressed?

-There is no minimum number of hours that driver-trainees must spend on the theory instruction, but the training instructor must cover all topics set forth in the curriculum.
+There isn’t a minimum number of hours that driver-trainees must spend on the theory instruction, but the instructor must cover all topics set forth in the curriculum.